 “Our own physical body possesses a wisdom which we who inhabit the body lack.
 We give it orders which make no sense.”~ Henry Miller

-In their efforts to increase profits and speed up the the bread making process, bakers began using new techniques that took only three hours to make a loaf of bread – and now can even take only one hour.
-They used the new instant yeasts, which made the old way of making bread (using cultures and fermentation that not only help to preserve food, but also increase the nutrients available for our bodies) unnecessary.
+In their efforts to increase profits and speed up the bread making process, bakers began using new techniques that took only three hours to make a loaf of bread – and now can even take only one hour.
+They used the new instant yeasts which made the old way of making bread (using cultures and fermentation that not only help to preserve food but also increase the nutrients available for our bodies) unnecessary.

+There is a common process that is happening to our wheat before harvesting.
+According to farmers who grow wheat, applying the herbicide Roundup (glyphosate) just prior to harvest is commonplace among farmers who grow wheat crops.
+The manufacturer of Roundup, Monsanto, claims that application to plants at over 30% kernel moisture results in Roundup uptake by the plant into the kernels.
+This allows the Farmers to harvest their wheat earlier since the wheat plant will be killed off by the roundup.
 These changes in our bread have had devastating effects on our gut.
-I believe that along with the overly processed foods, soil depletion, and the loss of fermentation and probiotic foods that heal and protect our bodies, our diets are wreaking havoc on our guts.
-This, in turn, is causing the rise in all kinds of food allergies.
+I believe that along with the chemicals, soil depletion, and the loss of fermentation and probiotic foods that heal and protect our bodies, our diets are wreaking havoc on our guts.
+This, in turn, is causing a rise in all kinds of food allergies.
 Our diets are a dim reflection of the nutrient-dense whole foods we used to eat years ago.
-Someone at a recent class asked why we are living longer if our diets are so bad.
-But this is actually not the case any more; we are not living longer, this trend has stopped.
-Not only that, the quality of our lives is in sad shape.
-How often do you see someone living vibrantly and without sickness or ailments?
-It is increasingly becoming the exception and not the norm.
 Pharmaceuticals are the norm and not the exception, and food allergies and gut issues are rampant along with a host of other health issues.
-The average consumer is unaware of these changes in our food supply and then labels gluten and breads as the enemy, when they don’t realize the culprit is the dramatic changes in the actual process of making bread today.
+The average consumer is unaware of these changes in our food supply and then labels gluten and bread as the enemy when they don’t realize the culprit is the dramatic changes in the actual process of making bread today.

 “The Most Powerful Story a Person Can Tell is the Story They Tell With Their Lives”~ Tom Shadyac